acumos/system-integration/docs/oneclick-deploy/user-guide.rst

 The steps in this process are illustrated by the following figure.
 Note this figure refers to kubernetes, but the same basic process applies for docker.

-Prerequisites for each step are described for the step, under `Pre-Arrangement of Ingress Certs`_, `Install Host Preparation by Admin`_, and `Platform Deployment`_.

-1) Host Admin clones the system-integration repo, or uses a local/customized clone.
-2) Host Admin customizes the environment files and/or certs as desired, per `Pre-Arrangement of Ingress Certs`_
+1) Host Admin prepares the platform host environment, per `Host/VM Preparation`_ and `Install Host Preparation by Admin`_
-3) The Admin runs the applicable host preparation script(s) as described in `Install Host Preparation by Admin`_
+2) Host Admin clones the system-integration repo, or uses a local/customized clone, and runs the applicable host/environment preparation script(s) as described in `Install Host Preparation by Admin`_
-4) The user (Admin, if installing for their self) further updates the environment files and certs as desired, per `Platform Deployment`_
+3) The user (Admin, if installing for their self) customizes the environment files and/or certs (per `Pre-Arrangement of Ingress Certs`_) as desired, either  manually or through a 'customize_env.sh' script as described in `Deploying from Your Workstation, via the AIO Deployer Tool`_,
-5) The user deploys the rest of the platform components via script 'oneclick_deploy.sh', per `Platform Deployment`_
+4) The user deploys the platform components via the 'aio_k8s_deployer.sh' script or via the 'oneclick_deploy.sh' script

+   * 'aio_k8s_deployer.sh' provides a convenient docker-based wrapper environment for running 'oneclick_deploy.sh', making it easy to execute k8s-based Acumos platform deployment on any type of workstation, and snapshot the resulting deployment tools state for later use/sharing.

 .. image:: images/aio-k8s-deployment.png
    :width: 100 %